 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 Authors should submit the Manuscript, typed in 12 fonts (Times New Roman), single space A4 size (210 mm x 297 mm) format, with a margin not less than 25 mm on each side.
 It should include: (i) Covering letter, (ii) title page with a running (short) title, (iii) abstract, (iv) keywords, (v) nomenclature of symbols used, (vi) tables/figures/illustrations typed/drawn on separate sheets along with their captions in serial order as these appear in text (vii) a separate list of figure captions and (viii) Brief biodata with contribution in the current study.
 The reporting in the paper should be generally in the third person.

 The manuscript should be submitted online in MS Word format only.
 Files created in Latex may upload the PDF file.
 In case of problem in uploading, a copy can be sent at email@example.com

 It is mandatory on the part of the corresponding author to furnish the following certificate at the time of submission of the manuscript in the online submission.

-This is to certify that the reported work in the paper entitled “..........” submitted for publication in the Defence Science Journal is an original one and has not been submitted for publication elsewhere.
-I/we further certify that proper citations to the previously reported work have been given and no data/tables/figures have been quoted verbatim from the other publications without giving due acknowledgment and without permission of the author(s).
-The consent of all the authors of this paper has been obtained for submitting the paper to Defence Science Journal.
+[This is to certify that the reported work in the paper entitled “..........” submitted for publication in the Defence Science Journal is an original one and has not been submitted for publication elsewhere.
+I/we certify that citations to the previously reported works have been given and no data/tables/figures have been quoted verbatim from the other publications without giving due acknowledgement and without permission of the author(s).
+The consent of all the authors of this paper has been obtained before submitting.

 [Signatures and names of all the authors and their ORCID]